Beacon Proximity and Sensing for the Internet of Things (IoT)

 Beacons can be used for proximity detection and sensing to enable organisations to manage assets and realise significant cost savings in operations through remote monitoring, preventative maintenance, alerts and 'big data' analytics.
 Beacons provide a simpler, scalable and lower cost IoT solution compared to legacy industrial sensing.
 They are part of what's being called 'Industry 4.0' and 'The 4th Industrial Revolution', the current trend of automation and data exchange in manufacturing technologies and smart factories.

 Proximity data can be just as important as sensor data.
 It's often useful to know a beacon attached to something or someone is in or has just entered a zone.
 Read the article on Using Beacons for Real-time Locating Systems (RTLS) for more information.
+Collected beacon data can also be used as the source of data for machine learning.
+Our multi-use BeaconServer™ allows you to collect data for IoT, locating and machine learning.

 Heating, ventilation, and cooling (HVAC) Dashboard